chocolatey/choco-wiki/Why.md

 [[Tell me a story|ChocolateyStory]]

 ### Why not use an existing windows package manager?
 Believe me, I wanted there to be something existing on windows that would fit the bill.
 Package management is not a glorious job.
 Especially on Windows.
-It's like taking all of the different native installers, archives, and straight executable downloads and making a simple interface for consumers to issue the same install command for all of them.
+It's taking all of the different native installers, archives, and straight executable downloads and making a simple interface for consumers to issue the same install command for all of them.
 Here are/were my needs:

 * Good CLI that is simple to use.
 * Main repository that takes packages contributions from the community (and is being maintained).